Sony A7R III vs Zeiss ZX1

 It is notable that the A7R III has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Sony A7R III (unlike the ZX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the ZX1 are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the ZX1 does not have a direct predecessor.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Zeiss websites.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R III or the Zeiss ZX1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 37.4MP) with a 6% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.